Reference

 WRITE_LOG

-Enables or disables logging of XLTable operations.
-Log files will be located in the folder ...\xltable\xml.
+Enables debug logging of XLTable operations (MDX, generated SQL, Jinja diffs, result preview).
+Log files will be located in the folder ...\xltable\log.

 false